DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_start_writing.md

 Use the **Documents tab** to download finalised plans in different formats.
 Use the 'New document'-button for any new document.
 Click on the three dots on the right hand side to download or delete a document from the list.

 Useful: DMP versions can be named in the **Version history** tab (under the 'Share'-button).

+{% include image.html file="dsw_export.png" caption="Different export formats can be generated from the 'Documents' tab" alt="Screenshot of document export." %}

 #### The Settings tab
 Here you can change: